phalcon-orphanage/docs/en/reference/models.rst

 Auto-generated identity columns
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Some models may have identity columns.
-These columns usually are the primary key of the mapped table. :doc:`Phalcon\\Mvc\\Model <../api/Phalcon_Mvc_Model>` can recognize the identity column and will omit it from the internal SQL INSERT, so the database system could generate an auto-generated value for it.
+These columns usually are the primary key of the mapped table. :doc:`Phalcon\\Mvc\\Model <../api/Phalcon_Mvc_Model>` can recognize the identity column omitting it in the generated SQL INSERT, so the database system can generate an auto-generated value for it.
 Always after creating a record, the identity field will be registered with the value generated in the database system for it:

 .. code-block:: php